When your business is growing, the thought of hiring, vetting, and managing tour guides can be daunting.

 1. Strong communication skills

 People book tours to have a fun and hopefully unforgettable experience.
 A successful tour guide knows how to balance providing quality information with listening to the group.

 Tour guides must be able to provide information in a way that everyone in the group can understand.
 They need to project their voices, speak clearly, and be willing to repeat information as needed.

 Excellent tour guides know how to engage with different personality types and navigate group dynamics.
-This is an essential and often underrated skill.
-But it shouldn’t go unnoticed.
+Having exceptional people skills is essential and often underrated.

 A quality tour guide can practice active listening, read the group’s dynamics, and find ways to connect them, so everyone has a great experience.
 Sightseeing tours, for instance, will attract a wide variety of customers, from families to couples to young groups of friends.

 Guides should understand how to ensure that everyone in the group feels heard without one person or subgroup dominating the experience or the tour guide’s attention.

 3. Fast learners

-Guests want quality information, including details that they can’t easily find on a 30-second Google search.
+Guests want quality information on the tour’s subject matter, including details that they can’t easily find on a 30-second Google search or through 101-level online courses.
 While guides shouldn’t come across as robotic or stuff, they should be passionate and have extensive knowledge about the subject.
 The most effective tour guides learn interesting details about a place, landmark, or activity beyond the basic facts.

 Better yet – experienced guides know how to share these facts through engaging stories that offer insights and draw people in, bringing the content to life.

 4. Quick on their feet

 Tour guides that can quickly assess the group’s interests and needs and tailor the tour to meet those expectations will be more successful than those who stick to a script.

 This is why improvisational skills are a big plus for a guide.
 They should be able to improvise when needed and respond readily to unexpected questions and situations no matter what happens.